GlacierMIP/GlacierMIP3/README_A_community_estimate_paper_analysis.md

 Pre and postprocessing is described in [README_0_pre_post_processing](README_0_pre_post_processing).

 Note that you need the package versions as in mamba_packages_oggm_gmip3_sept20_2024.yml.
 Or you have to manually install pandas v2.1.3, xarray v2023.11.0, numpy v1.24.4.
-For some postprocessing, you also need to install oggm oggm (e.g. v1.6.2) /progressbar2.
+For some postprocessing, you also need to install oggm (e.g. v1.6.2) and progressbar2.
 That means you could do the following steps:
 > mamba create --name <gmip3_env> --file <mamba_packages_oggm_gmip3_sept20_2024.yml>
 > mamba activate gmip3_env
 > pip install --user --no-deps oggm progressbar2

-To run the code, you need to download the GlacierMIP3 data from Zenodo.
+To run the code, you need to download the [GlacierMIP3 data from Zenodo](https://doi.org/10.5281/zenodo.14045269).
 For some notebooks, you need additional data, which you can download from the OGGM cluster's GlacierMIP3 folder (https://cluster.klima.uni-bremen.de/~lschuster/GlacierMIP3/) by going to the respective path.
 In case of questions, please ask [Lilian Schuster](mailto:lilian.schuster@uibk.ac.at).

 ### 1: Visualise the 80 steady-state constant climate experiments
 `1_gmt_climate_scenarios_figure.ipynb`